FOREIGN LANGUAGE PROFICIENCY EXAM POLICY

 Students who have taken one year or more of a foreign language in high school are strongly encouraged to take the Foreign Language Proficiency Exam in the Foreign Language Training Center/Lab (located in Peck Hall Room 2310).
 There is no charge to take this exam.
 Ideally, students should take the proficiency exam prior to enrolling in a foreign language course.
 However, for those students who are already enrolled, they have up to two weeks at the beginning of the semester to take this exam.
 Based on their scores on the Foreign Language Proficiency Exam, students are placed in an appropriate language course, and they may earn up to 16 semester hours of credit.

-The Foreign Language Proficiency Exam will allow a student to skip up to two complete years of a foreign language at SIUE.
+The Foreign Language Proficiency Exam will allow a student to receive up to two complete years of a foreign language at SIUE.
 The grade will either be an A or a B with 4 credit hours earned for the successful completion of each semester.
-If a student obtains a grade of B on the Foreign Language Proficiency Exam, they have the option of taking the class regularly with the objective of possibly obtaining a higher grade.
+If students obtain a grade of B on the Foreign Language Proficiency Exam, they have the option of taking the class regularly with the objective of possibly obtaining a higher grade.
 The exam is computerized and will take approximately 35-40 minutes to complete, but there is no time limit to finish it.
 These language exams are not based on any particular textbook.
-Therefore, students should review their grammar, vocabulary, conversation, and other structures of the target language as best they can.
+Therefore, students should review their grammar, vocabulary, conversation, and other structures of the target language.
+If students believe their experience with the proficiency exam is not an accurate assessment of their language abilities, they are encouraged to talk to the department chair or language section faculty to further assess appropriate level of instruction.

 Also, please note that students may take the exam only once.
 If a student is currently enrolled in a course in which he/she gains proficiency credit, he/she must officially drop this course himself/herself.
 Not doing so may result in an unauthorized withdrawal on their transcript.
 PLEASE NOTE: It is not the responsibility of the Foreign Languages Department to drop a student from a course in which he/she has gained proficiency credit.
 This action is solely the student’s responsibility.